KCU-Spring-2025-Fiveguys/.github/profile/README.md

 We are the best!!!

 ---
-## 📢 Project Name: [Your Project Name]
+## 📢 Project Name: Leet Mentor

 ### 🏗 Project Overview
-[Briefly describe the project's goal, purpose, and expected outcome.]
+An AI-powered Chrome extension that tutors coding questions

 ---